 If a child refuses to take medication, the school staff will not force them to do so.
-The school will inform the child's parents as a matter of urgency and will note this in their records.
+The school will inform the child's parents as a matter of urgency.
 If necessary, the school will call the emergency services.

 School Trips